bilalhaider11/houzz-scraper/README.md

 **Note:** This phase runs automatically as part of the complete pipeline.

-**Output:** Database profiles marked as completed, Google Sheets updated with results and validated contact data.
+**Output:** Database profiles marked as completed with validated contact data.

 ---